kduggirala/HeapVisualizer/README.md

 ## Description

-  This a visualization that would allow the user to see the structure and mechanics of a heap.
-It would allow the users to change the type of object being added (between floats or Strings sorted by alphabetical order), clear the heap, and switch between a max and min heap.
-The user can add any number of objects at a time and they will be added to the heap one at a time.
-The nodes will be represented by circles with radius of about 50 pixels, allowing for a maximum of 63 values to be inserted (6 levels) and all values inserted after the 63rd will automatically pop the top element first.
-With the visualizer, the user will be able to build heap and understand how it works.
+  This is a visualization that allows the user to see the structure and mechanics of a heap.
+It consists of a maximum of 31 nodes (circles of radius 50 pixels) that display data of type int.
+The heap allows users to add ints into the heap and remove them from the heap, and allows them to switch between a min and max heap.
+While these operations are happening, the speed is slowed to show the pushUp, pushDown, and heapify algorithms as they occur.
+As nodes are swapped within the heap, they are highlighted to show the algorithm at work.
+This allows the user to see and learn how the heap algorithms work.

 ## How To Run